roryprimrose/roryprimrose.github.io/_posts/2005-02-06-creating-web-custom-controls-with-aspnet-11-part-iii-using-metadata-attributes.md

  Metadata attributes are attributes that are assigned to classes, variables, structures, enums, procedures, functions and properties (and no doubt others that I haven't come across).
 They are usually used to inform the IDE how to handle the objects that the metadata attributes are assigned to.
 They can also be used by run-time code to handle additional information.

-Metadata attributes are defined on items with an < &gt; combination before the declaration of the Item.
+Metadata attributes are defined on items with an &lt; &gt; combination before the declaration of the Item.
 For example, defining Category and Description attributes to a Text property would look like this:

+{% highlight vb.net linenos %}
  < _
  Category("Appearance"), _
  Description("The value rendered for the control.") _

- &gt; _
+ > _
  Property [Text]() As  String
  Get
  ' Return the stored value
  Return  CType (ViewState.Item("Text"), String )
  End  Get
  Set ( ByVal Value As  String )
  ' Store the new value
  ViewState.Item("Text") = Value
  End  Set
  End  Property
+{% endhighlight %}

 I am going to look at a few of the common metadata attributes used in creating web custom controls.
 Some are self explanatory, while others have some very funny behaviors.